• Skip to primary navigation

 Why is it that ordering ravioli in a restaurant can make you feel like a kid again?
 Is it just me?
 And why is it that the idea of making homemade ravioli (especially beef ravioli) feels like a challenge only a real Italian chef can handle?

-p.s. if you're not into meat ravioli but looove ravioli, you might really like this classic ricotta cheese ravioli filling or this yummy savory roasted buttternut squash ravioli filling.
+If you’re not into meat ravioli but looove vegetable or cheese ravioli, you might really like this ricotta ravioli filling or this yummy roasted butternut squash ravioli filling.
+And don’t forget the ravioli dough!

 ingredients to make meat ravioli